sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/syntax/syntax_script_variables.rst

     e"Hello \n" will store actual LF (0x0A, 10) control character into the string

 -   int

-An integer (32 bits, signed).
+-   long

+Integer is signed 32-bit.
+Long is signed 64-bit.
+In general when 'integer' is mentioned, it can be any (32 or 64-bit) integers.
+64-bit is available since Avisynth version 3.7.4 (3.8?).
 An integer literal is entered as a sequence of digits, optionally with a + or - at the beginning.

 The value can be given in *hexadecimal* by preceding them with a "$" character.
 For example ``$FF`` as well as ``$ff`` (case does not matter) are equal to 255.
+Unlike decimal constants, hexadecimal constants are 32 bit by default.
+Suffixed by "L" or "l" makes it 64-bit long.

 -   float
+-   double

-A single-precision, `floating-point`_ number.
+Float is a single-precision, double is a 64-bit `floating-point`_ number.
 Literals are entered as a sequence of digits with a decimal point (.) somewhere in it and an optional + or -.
 For example, +1. is treated as a floating-point number.
 Note that exponent-style notation is **not** supported.

 -   bool